internalfx/quickshot/README.md

 - Supports uploading to multiple Shopify stores and themes
 - Easy to use configuration wizard
 - Uploads/downloads in parallel greatly reducing transfer times
-- Can use with a custom `.quickshotignore` file.
+- Can use with a custom `.quickshot-ignore` file.

 Runs on node.js v10+.